Academic Policies and Procedures

 Graduation Grade Point Average

-A student's academic record will be evaluated by their advisor and the Registrar for any and all credentials earned to determine if graduation requirements have been met.
+A student's academic record will be evaluated by their faculty advisor and the Registrar for any and all credentials earned to determine if graduation requirements have been met.
 If a student's enrollment has not been continuous since initial matriculation and more than one academic term has passed since their last enrollment and matriculation to the college, his/her record will be evaluated for graduation based on the catalog in effect at the time of readmission.
-If extenuating circumstances exist, students can appeal a graduation request decision through the Vice President of Academic Affairs.
+A graduation request decision may be appealed in writing to the Vice President for Academic Affairs if extenuating circumstances exist.

 It is the student's responsibility to submit an application for a degree, diploma, or technical certificate using the online Graduation Request Form upon completion of his/her instructional program.
 Degrees, diplomas, and certificates are not issued automatically.
 The Graduation Request Form may be found by logging into the Student Secure Area of the college's web site.